KahnishgaSolaidurairaj/KahnishgaSolaidurairaj/README.md

 - 👀 I’m interested in learning new concepts and coding fun projects
 - 🌱 I’m currently learning C++

-I mostly code projects with my computer science courses but when I have enought free time I like to pick up my own projects and improve previos ones ;)
+I mostly code projects with my computer science courses but when I have enough free time I like to pick up my own projects and improve previous ones ;)
 My other hobbies include crocheting, dancing, watching tv shows, and baking.

 <!---